raflyrzp/backend-journey/02-language/README.md

 ---

+### 8. C#

+**C# (C-Sharp)** is a modern, object-oriented language developed by Microsoft.
+It is widely used for backend services, especially with the **.NET ecosystem** and tools like **ASP.NET Core**.

+**Advantages:**

+- Excellent performance with ASP.NET Core
+- Strong support for enterprise applications
+- Integrated well with Windows and Azure
+- Powerful tooling via Visual Studio and .NET CLI
+- Great for APIs, microservices, and cross-platform development

+---

 ## 🎯 How to Choose a Backend Language?

 Choosing the right backend language depends on several factors, such as: